jonseymour/mvc/README.md

 A model is configured by a map.
 Any value in the configuration map which is a function is wrapped by a closure that ensures that the function is invoked with 'this' referring to the model.
-Any non-value in the configuration map which is not a function is used initialize a private member variable and a public accessor function that can be used to get and set that variable.
+Any value in the configuration map which is not a function is used initialize a private member variable and a public accessor function that may be used to get and set the value of that variable.

 View
 ====
-A view is a map of view elements, where a view element corresponds to a node in the DOM model or a form input field.
+A view is a map of view elements, where a view element corresponds to a node in the DOM or a form input field.

-Each view element is represented by an accessor that can be used to read or update state associated with the view element.
+Each view element is represented by an accessor that can be used to read or update the state associated with the view element.

-Each view element has a default binding that can be used to update the value of the view element.
+Each view element has a default binding that can be used to read or update the value of the view element.

 Binding
 =======
-A binding is an object that knows how to read from the view into the model and, conversely, to update the model from the view.
+A binding is an object that knows how to read from the view into the model and, conversely, to update the view from the model.
 Bindings typically transfer the value of the model element to the value of the view element and vice versa but bindings may also be used to bind the value of a model element to some other attribute of a view element, such as its disabled or checked flag or its type attribute.

 Each view element receives a default binding to a model element that has a matching name, if any.
 If there is no matching model element, or the default binding is not appropriate one or more alternate bindings maybe specified via the map of bindings.

 Bindings are constructed by passing a configuration map to a binding constructor.
 Bindings can be configured by providing alternative implementations of the following functions and properties in the configuration map:

 <dl>
   <dt>read(force)</dt>